Konstantin667/financial-time-series-forecasting/README.md

 - ACF and PACF analysis of the differenced series suggested a **low-order AR and MA structure**, supporting the use of compact ARIMA configurations rather than high-order models.

-- auto.arima selected an **ARIMA(1,1,0) with drift**, indicating that revenue growth is driven primarily by a persistent trend component rather than short-term shocks.
+- Auto.arima selected an **ARIMA(1,1,0) with drift**, indicating that revenue growth is driven primarily by a persistent trend component rather than short-term shocks.

 - Seasonal patterns were present but **not strong enough to dominate the series**, which is why both ARIMA-based and ETS models were viable candidates.